ros2/ros2_documentation/source/Troubleshooting/DDS-tuning.rst

     net.core.rmem_max=2147483647

-Next, to set the minimum socket receive buffer size, write out a configuration file for Cyclone to use while starting, like so:
+Next, to set the minimum socket receive buffer size that Cyclone requests, write out a configuration file for Cyclone to use while starting, like so:

 .. code-block:: xml